jctan/aws_design_for_security/README.md

 ## Dependencies and Prerequisites

-### Access to AWS account
-You will need to use their personal AWS accounts.
-Udacity will provide a $100 credit for any usage costs.
-If project instructions are followed we do not anticipate usage costs to exceed this amount.

 ### Installation of the AWS CLI and Local Setup of AWS API keys
 Instructions and examples in this project will make use of the AWS CLI in order to automate and reduce time and complexity.
 Refer to the below links to get the AWS CLI installed and configured in your local environment.